100 Notable alumni of

 -

-Georgi Sedefchov Parvanov is a Bulgarian historian and politician who was President of Bulgaria from 2002 to 2012.
+Georgi Sedefchov Parvanov is a Bulgarian historian and politician who was the president of Bulgaria from 2002 to 2012.
 He was elected after defeating incumbent Petar Stoyanov in the second round of the November 2001 presidential election.
 He took office on 22 January 2002.
 He was reelected in a landslide victory in 2006, becoming the first Bulgarian president to serve two terms.
 Parvanov supported Bulgaria's entry into NATO and the European Union.

 -